April 7, 2023

 You can search for them by relevant information, like name or location.
 The boxes and dropdowns look the same as the high school search.

-However, if you know its federal school code, you can type that in as well.
+However, if you know its federal school code, you can also type that in.

 The FAFSA will pull up relevant school names, and then you can check the boxes next to each school you’d like to select.